London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.7Location

-Why for business — Rosewood London opened in 2013 in the restored Pearl Assurance Building on High Holborn — a 1914 Edwardian-baroque building with a 65-foot domed reception and the most-recognisable hotel arrival sequence in London (an Edwardian-arched courtyard that opens off the High Holborn pav…
+Why for business: Rosewood London opened in 2013 in the restored Pearl Assurance Building on High Holborn, a 1914 Edwardian-baroque building with a 65-foot domed reception and the most-recognisable hotel arrival sequence in London (an Edwardian-arched courtyard that opens off the High Holborn pavement).

-Best room: Manor House Suite (private-entrance multi-bedroom) or Premier Suite for the working tier.
+Best room: Manor House Suite (private-entrance multi-bedroom) or Premier Suite one tier down.

 Raffles London at the OWO